cristinalare/alchemy-docs/tutorials/hello-world-smart-contract/part-4.md

  If you scan this code carefully, you'll notice where we use our various state variables in our UI:

 * On lines 6-12, if the user's wallet is connected \(i.e. `walletAddress.length > 0`\), we display a truncated version of the user `walletAddress` in the button with ID "walletButton;"  otherwise it simply says "Connect Wallet."
-* On line 17, we display the current message stored in the smart contract, which captured in the `message` string.
+* On line 17, we display the current message stored in the smart contract, which is captured in the `message` string.
-* One lines 23-26, we use a [controlled component](https://reactjs.org/docs/forms.html#controlled-components) to update our `newMessage` state variable when the input in the text field changes.
+* On lines 23-26, we use a [controlled component](https://reactjs.org/docs/forms.html#controlled-components) to update our `newMessage` state variable when the input in the text field changes.

-In addition to our state variables, you'll also see that `connectWalletPressed` and `onPublishedPressed` functions are called when the buttons with IDs `publishButton` and `walletButton` are clicked respectively.
+In addition to our state variables, you'll also see that `connectWalletPressed` and `onUpdatePressed` functions are called when the buttons with IDs `publishButton` and `walletButton` are clicked respectively.

 Finally, let's address where is this `HelloWorld.js` component added.